FashionTV: Israel

 In Israel, FTV (ערוץ האופנה) is available on HOT channel 184, on yes channel 67, on Partner TV channel 88, and on Cellcom TV. but is closed in Cellcom tv & Parnter tv In January 31 2024, yes In January 15 2025 and HOT In January 27 2025.

 Italy

 In Italy, FashionTV UHD is available on channel 289 tivùsat, 489 SKY HD and free-to-air channel on satellite Hot Bird at 13°E.

 Latin America

 Available in the period 1998 until 2011, Turner Broadcasting replaced the channel because of reaching the contract deadline.

-Middle East & North Africa
+Middle East and North Africa

-FashionTV Europe HD is broadcasting Pay TV, On OSN Network Channel 225.
+FashionTV Europe HD is broadcasting Pay TV, on OSN Network Channel 225.

 New Zealand

 In New Zealand, FashionTV was available on Freeview (New Zealand) DTT channel 30.
 The channel was previously on Sky Network Television channel 066.
 In November 2004, FashionTV was dropped from Sky Network Television due to a dispute over FashionTV wanting subscriber revenue.
 On April 18, 2005, this dispute was settled by relaunching the channel.
 On May 11, 2011, FashionTV was once again dropped from Sky.